President Trump May Extend Mexico Border Deployment Into January

 The White House plans to keep troops at the U.S.-Mexico border into January instead of bringing them home mid-December as originally planned, NPR reports.
-The move comes just days after U.S. troops tear-gassed migrants who were attempting to cross the border to seek asylum in the United States.
+The move comes just days after U.S. troops reportedly tear-gassed migrants who were attempting to cross the border to seek asylum in the United States.

 Defense officials confirmed that Trump is expected to extend the rare deployment of troops at the border to support Customs and Border Protection agents, though some people criticize the move as political rather than in the interest of U.S. security.
-Typically, National Guard personnel is deployed to help border agents.
+Typically, National Guard personnel are deployed to help border agents.

-Military troops were sent to the border in October to prepare for the arrival of a migrant caravan containing thousands of asylum-seekers from Central American.
+Military troops were sent to the border in October to prepare for the arrival of a migrant caravan containing thousands of asylum-seekers from Central America.
 At least 5,900 active-duty personnel and 2,100 National Guard troops have been deployed.

 Originally, troops were expected to return to their families in time for the holidays on December 15.
 Now, many could be kept in place into January, though part of the force may be swapped for fresh personnel.